CaptainToTo/unity-style-guide/README.md

-# ATUMEMOT's Unity Coding Guide
+# ATUMEMOT's Unity Style Guide

 This is the coding guide that I use for my Unity games.
 It describes syntactic, structural, and process rules for writing code.
 I formed many of these rules based on my experience to avoid